What Is Sexual Health?

 (This section is partially excerpted from Pia Mellody, “Facing Love Addiction”)

 Sex is healthy when partners are aware of and respect each other’s vulnerabilities and limits.
 For this to happen each partner must be willing to be vulnerable and willing to develop an awareness of and communicate their boundaries and motivations to their partner.
-Communication is essential to healthy sex.
+Verbal and non-verbal communication is essential to healthy sex.
 Healthy sex between partners does not exploit the other person’s weaknesses and/or past trauma.
-Before, during and after healthy sex, feelings are shared and the experience of healthy sex fosters a deepening of the relationship; Spirituality, self-worth and sexual joy are all enriched as a result of a genuinely shared sexual experience.
+Before, during and after healthy sex, feelings may be shared and the experience of healthy sex fosters a deepening of the relationship; Spirituality, self-worth and sexual joy are all enriched as a result of a genuinely shared sexual experience.

 In unhealthy relationships, there are barriers instead of intimacy, where people are often fearful of self-disclosure.
 These barriers between partners: